 4. Hot Air Ballooning

-If you thought that piloting a hot air balloon was only a hobby of the wizard in the merry old Land of Oz, then it’s time to learn about the history of ballooning in Southern California.
-Thaddeus Lowe — the namesake of Mount Lowe in Altadena and creator of the long-lost Echo Mountain / White City resort at the top of the Mount Lowe Incline Railway — was a Chief Aeronaut in the Union Army Balloon Corps for two years during the Civil War; though, once he moved to the L.A. area, he traded his balloon fame for trains.
-These days, you’re most likely to find an untethered, recreational hot air balloon ride (since nobody uses them for transport anymore) in wine country — namely, Santa Barbara and the Santa Ynez Valley and the Temecula Valley.
-(Tethered rides, like the Great Park Balloon in Irvine, don’t really count.)
-Sure, you could book a romantic flight directly with one of the operators in Temecula like California Dreamin’ or A Grape Escape, but it’s a far better experience to overdose on balloons with the sunrise launch at the Temecula Valley Balloon & Wine Festival, which happens every year in June at Lake Skinner.
-There’s just nothing like seeing the early morning sky full of multi-colored balloons, all lit up from the flames of their burning propane fuel.
+If you thought that piloting a hot air balloon was only a hobby of the wizard in the merry old Land of Oz, then it's time to learn about the history of ballooning in Southern California.
+Thaddeus Lowe — the namesake of Mount Lowe in Altadena and creator of the long-lost Echo Mountain/White City resort at the top of the Mount Lowe Incline Railway — was a Chief Aeronaut in the Union Army Balloon Corps for two years during the Civil War; though, once he moved to the L.A. area, he traded his balloon fame for trains.
+These days, you're most likely to find an untethered, recreational hot air balloon ride (since nobody uses them for transport anymore) in wine country — namely, Santa Barbara and the Santa Ynez Valley and the Temecula Valley.
+(Tethered rides, like the Great Park Balloon in Irvine, don't really count.)
+Sure, you could book a romantic flight directly with one of the operators in Temecula like California Dreamin’ or A Grape Escape, but it's a far better experience to overdose on balloons with the sunrise launch at the Temecula Valley Balloon & Wine Festival, which will start again in 2022 at Lake Skinner.
+There's just nothing like seeing the early morning sky full of multi-colored balloons, all lit up from the flames of their burning propane fuel.
 And when you land safely, your pilot will pop open a bottle of bubbly to celebrate with you.

 The idea for an L.A. zipline just keeps coming up.
 A couple of years ago, a company had proposed to install one in Runyon Canyon.
-And most recently, the topic came up again as a solution to create “alternative” access to the Hollywood Sign, now that the Beachwood Canyon gate to the Hollyridge trailhead has been locked.
+And most recently, the topic came up again as a solution to create "alternative" access to the Hollywood Sign, now that the Beachwood Canyon gate to the Hollyridge trailhead has been locked.
 Can you imagine zipping your way from Mt.
 Hollywood to Mt.
 Lee in Griffith Park?
-Sure, the idea may signal the Disneylandification of one of the largest urban parks in the nation … but if you love ziplining, it’s got to sound a little exciting!
-In the meantime, if you feel like dangling from a wire, the closest zipline courses to L.A. are Skull Canyon in Corona (60 miles southeast of downtown L.A.), Ziplines at Pacific Crest in Wrightwood (75 miles northeast of downtown L.A.), and Action ZipLine Tours in Big Bear (100 miles east of downtown L.A. — and GoPro’s are the only cameras allowed on the runs).
+Sure, the idea may signal the Disneylandification of one of the largest urban parks in the nation … but if you love ziplining, it's got to sound a little exciting!
+In the meantime, if you feel like dangling from a wire, the closest zipline courses to L.A. are Skull Canyon in Corona (60 miles southeast of downtown L.A.), Ziplines at Pacific Crest in Wrightwood (75 miles northeast of downtown L.A.), and Action ZipLine Tours in Big Bear (100 miles east of downtown L.A. — and GoPro's are the only cameras allowed on the runs).
 Of course, the one at Sturtevant Camp in Big Santa Anita Canyon is the nearest at under 40 miles (including a hike to the cabins) — but that one is the most terrifying of all.
+Unfortunately, you will have to wait to experience it until after the area reopens after recovering from the 2020 Bobcat Fire (date TBD).